-- Normalizing – In Normalizing, the material is uniformly reheated to a temperature above the transformation range, and subsequently, cooled in air at room temperature.
+- Normalizing – In Normalizing, the material is uniformly reheated to a temperature above the transformation range and subsequently cooled in the air at room temperature.

 - Normalizing and tempering

 - Quenching and tempering – In this method, the material is first fully austenitized and then quenched immediately in a suitable liquid medium.
-The quenched fittings again reheated to a minimum temperature of 590°C of 1100°F and then cooled in still air.
+The quenched fittings were again reheated to a minimum temperature of 590°C or 1100°F and then cooled in still air.

 Refer table below for the chemical composition;